roamingthings/100-days-of-code/log.md

 **Things I've planned for tomorrow**: Again ;) Improve the ui and feed in first "real" data.

 **Link(s) to work**: [Expenses Service](https://github.com/roamingthings/expenses-service/commit/7aa8ed1fe90d2c0b3de8829afe8c3b1f24246ef3)

+### Day 7: April 15, 2017

+**Today's Progress**: Moved to a new layout based on Bootstrap dashboard example and added a page example for editing.

+**Things I've learned**: I've been used to write UIs using JSF.
+The more I get into Thymleaf I notice that the paradigm and mechanisms are completely different and I need some more time to wrap my head around.
+However I like the approach to first model in "pure" HTML and later switch to a Thymleaf template

+**Things I've planned for tomorrow**: Use Thymeleaf to reuse parts of the UI.

+**Link(s) to work**: [Expenses Service](https://github.com/roamingthings/expenses-service/commit/872a5fa414589f5ab3aa542e755b88ec77166567)